Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Proposed Method

 \subsection{Overall architecture}

-Fig. \ref{fig2} illustrates the overall architecture of MGRNet, which comprises three main components: the base part, the global branch, and the regional branch.
-To integrate the discriminative signature information of different spatial scales, we propose to automatically learn robust feature representations from both the global and dual-orientation regional branches, which sets it apart from existing methods that rely on manual region feature extraction \cite{RN6, RN7, RN8} and focus solely on local regions \cite{RN3}.
-As depicted in Fig. \ref{fig2}, the global and regional branches share a common front base part that consists of several convolutional layers.
-By jointly optimizing the global and regional branches, we can enhance the feature learning capability of the base part during the training process.

-We modify the structure of SigNet-F \cite{RN23} as the CNN backbone to build our branches and modules.
-The layers of our CNN backbone are summarized in the supplemental material.
-We add rectified linear unit (ReLU) activation function and batch normalization (BN) \cite{RN42} after each convolutional layer to address issues such as vanishing gradients and overfitting during training.
+Fig. \ref{fig2} illustrates the overall architecture of MS-SigNet.
+To integrate the discriminative signature information of different spatial scales, we propose to automatically learn robust feature representations from both the global and dual-orientation regional branches, which sets it apart from existing methods that rely on manual region feature extraction \cite{RN5, RN6, RN7} and focus solely on local regions \cite{RN2}.
+We modify the structure of SigNet-F \cite{RN22} as the CNN backbone to build our branches and modules.
+The layers of the backbone are summarized in Table \ref{tab:1}.
+We add rectified linear unit (ReLU) activation function and batch normalization (BN) after each convolutional layer to address issues such as vanishing gradients and overfitting.
 Consider a set of genuine signature images from a specific writer and their corresponding forged counterparts.
 We refer to this set as a ``signature tuplet'' in the subsequent discussion.
 Each input image, denoted as $x$, belonging to this signature tuplet passes through the base part to sequentially generate the output feature maps, $F1$, $F2$, $F3$, and $F4$.
 After the Conv4 layer, the network splits into the global and regional branches and learns to generate feature maps $F51G$ and $F51R$ in the respective branches.
-It is worth noting that our model incorporates multilevel feature fusion and a global-regional channel attention (GRCA) module, which facilitate effective global and regional feature learning, specifically for the signature strokes.
-Finally, by training each global and regional branch with an individual loss function, we obtain the discriminative global embedding, $f_g$, and the regional embeddings, $f_{r_i}$, for $i=1,\ldots,6$.
+By jointly optimizing the global and regional branches, we can enhance the feature learning capability of the base part during the training process.
+Finally, by training each set of global and regional features with our proposed co-tuplet loss, we obtain the discriminative global and regional embeddings.